ap-logics/ap-logics/README.md

 ## What I Do

-- **Quant Trading:** Currently a trading/research intern at a crypto shop; market-making cryptoderivatives.
+- **Quant Trading:** Currently a trading/research intern at a crypto shop.
 - **Game Development:** Building Roblox games, using Blender and programming in Lua.

 ## What I'm Doing

 - **[Typhoon Trading](https://typhoon-trading.com/)**
   *Quantitative Trading/Research Intern (Python/Rust)*
-  Working on market-making/stat arb algorithms for crypto futures!

 ## What I've Done